 Chris Columbus can be forgiven for not having a gander at his Lonely Planet, Rough Guide or Real Tenerife guidebooks (why not include our own?
-It’s better than the RG guide) before setting off on his travels.
+It’s better than the RG guide – or was when I wrote this.
+Now we’ve written the latest version of that as well) before setting off on his travels.

 But modern travellers who don’t carry out even the most flimsiest of research before they travel because they want to have a pure experience (or whatever the reason is) are delusional if they think they’re going to wander up a seedy side street, in part of a city outsiders don’t venture into, and discover the lost city of Atlantis.

 All they’re likely to discover is a greasy spoon café, too mediocre to make it into any guidebook, which they will then declare the best place ever because it is filled with those most exotic of creatures – locals.